Laurentian University: History

 Laurentian's historical roots lie in the Roman Catholic church.
 The Collège du Sacré-Coeur was founded by the Society of Jesus in 1913.
 According to a plaque at the entrance to the R. D. Parker Building, the school began granting degrees in 1957 as the University of Sudbury.
 A university federation combining representatives from the Roman Catholic, United, and Anglican churches was incorporated as a "non-denominational, bilingual institution of higher learning" in 1960.
 The new Laurentian University held classes in the University of Sudbury facility, as well as in a variety of locations in the city, including the Sudbury Steelworkers Hall, until its current campus was opened in 1964.
 The federated colleges included Huntington College (United Church), University of Sudbury College (Roman Catholic, descended from the Collège du Sacré-Coeur), and Thorneloe College (Anglican) which joined in 1963.
-Collège universitaire de Hearst in Hearst is no longer an affiliated college with Laurentian University.
-It was rechartered as an independent institution in 2021 following the 2021 Laurentian University financial crisis.

-Both Nipissing University College in North Bay and Algoma University College in Sault Ste.
-Marie were previously affiliated with Laurentian.
-Nipissing and Algoma were established as independent universities in 1992 and in 2008 respectively.
+Former federated schools affiliated with Laurentian include Collège universitaire de Hearst in Hearst, Nipissing University College in North Bay, and Algoma University College in Sault Ste.
+Marie.

-Laurentian opened a campus in Barrie, Ontario in 2001 in partnership with Georgian College.
-The university shut down operations in Barrie in 2019.

-In 2005, Laurentian and Lakehead University jointly launched the Northern Ontario School of Medicine.
-In 2021, the provincial government passed legislation severing the medical school's ties with Laurentian and Lakehead, making it an independent university and Canada's first stand-alone medical school.

 In 2013, Laurentian launched the McEwen School of Architecture.

+In 2020, Laurentian lost a lawsuit under the Freedom of Information and Protection of Privacy Act (FIPPA), that sought to keep the salary of senior executives confidential.